imbaniac/talents/README.md

 - Candidates and Employers at our platform could be a good fit for being Orb Operators — after building a track record of successfull hires and employements.
 And this will help to onboard new people to Talents.

-**What can be improved:**
+**Issues:**

 - Please, fix React widget — it changes fonts for the whole application.
 - Sign out from mobile app.
-- Improve availability of Worldcoin Simulator.
+- Improve availability of Worldcoin Simulator — I saw 502 more often than 200.

-### TheGraph
+### NFT.Storage

-Unfortunately I can't deploy my subgraph, as it's using IPFS and full-text search features.
-And my protocol isn't useful without this features.
-Subgraph for Talents propocol could be used to query Candidates by required parameters and use for statistics, HRs etc.
+**Usage:**
+To store and pin Candidate, Proposal NFT's metadata on IPFS network.

 **Issues**

-- ipfs.cat returns null from time to time (needs time to appear on network).
-And it breaks subgraph.
-- `graph build` deletes startBlock attribute from .yaml cofig
+UCAN is very raw and painfull to use.

 ### XMTP

+**Usage:**
+XMTP used as a main communication channel for Candidate and Employer.

 **Issues**

 - XMTP uses checksumed Ethereum addresses and considers lowercased as different one.
 It shouldn't be a case, as it's the same address.
+- Too many signatures required

 ### EPNS

+**Usage:**
+Subgraph integration for EPNS — to individually notify Candidate on each Proposal creation.

 **Issues**

 - On dashboard it's not possible to change channel info or to use same Alias Address twice
 - Incorrect number of subscribers on Admin Dashboard

+### TheGraph

+Unfortunately I can't deploy my subgraph to TheGraph Network, as it's using IPFS and full-text search features.
+And my protocol isn't useful without these features.
+Eventhough, subgraph for Talents propocol could be used to query Candidates by required parameters and use for statistics, HRs automation etc.

+**Issues**

+- ipfs.cat returns null from time to time (needs time to appear on network).
+And it breaks subgraph.
+- `graph build` deletes startBlock attribute from .yaml cofig

-### How to run
+## How to run with local node and TheGraph

 ```
+yarn
 yarn chain
 yarn deploy
+$CHAIN={your_chain_name} yarn create-config
 yarn run-graph-node
 yarn graph-create-local
 yarn graph-ship-local
+yarn start
 ```

-Each time you stop hardhat node, state is lost => you'll need:
+Each time you stop local hardhat node, state will be lost => you'll need to:

 - Reset Metamask wallet (to reset nonce)
-- Clearn graph-node
+- Clean graph-node (if data structure in smart contracts changed)

-### Issue with --network localhost
+**Issue with --network localhost on hardhat**

 Go to /etc/hosts and comment out this line